Xi Jinping: Ideology

 Xi has ruled out a multi-party system for China, saying that "constitutional monarchy, imperial restoration, parliamentarism, a multi-party system and a presidential system, we considered them, tried them, but none worked."
 However, Xi considers China to be a democracy, saying that "China's socialist democracy is the most comprehensive, genuine and effective democracy."
 China's definition of democracy is different from liberal democracies and is rooted in Marxism–Leninism, and is based on the phrases people's democratic dictatorship and democratic centralism.
 Xi has additionally coined the term whole-process people's democracy which he said was about having "the people as masters".
 Foreign analysts and observers have widely disputed that China is a democracy, saying that it is a one-party authoritarian state and Xi an authoritarian leader.
 Xi has sometimes referred to as "traditionalist" or "neo-authoritarian".
-Xi has additionally rejected Westernisation as the only way to modernize, instead promoting what he says is "Chinese-style modernisation".
-He has identified five concepts as part of Chinese-style modernisation, including modernisation of a huge population, common prosperity, material and cultural-ethical advancement, harmony between humanity and nature, and peaceful development.
+Xi has additionally rejected Westernisation as the only way to modernize, instead promoting what he says is Chinese modernization.